OHDSI/Castor/readme.md

 **Find change points 2**

     ```r
-	# Find change points - defined as transition points that have changed by more .1%
+	# Find change points - defined (in this example) as transition points that have changed by more .1%
-	# and continue in the new direction for 6 months in orange
+	# and continue in the new direction for 6 months.
-	# and identify them on the trend and the original time series in orange
+	# Identify them on the trend and the original time series in orange.
-	# Uncomment the time below to create a new plot, otherwise points() will plot the transition points
-	# on the graph from the previous example.
+	# NB: The points are plotted on the trend and time series from the previous example.
-	# ts.plot(diab2014,diab2014.tr,col=c("black","red"))
 	cp <- Castor::getTrendChangePoints(diab2014,minPctChange = .001)
 	points(x=time(diab2014.tr)[cp],y=diab2014.tr[cp],col="darkorange",cex=1.1,pch=16)
 	points(x=time(diab2014)[cp],y=diab2014[cp],col="darkorange",cex=1.1,pch=16)